 The Voting Rights Act

-Importantly, however, the 5-4 decision does not strike down Section 5 itself, leaving it to Congress to devise a new coverage formula.
-ACLU is working with Congress to devise a new formula.
+Importantly, however, the 5-4 decision did not strike down Section 5 itself, leaving it to Congress to devise a new coverage formula.
+The ACLU is working with Congress to do just that.

-In January 2014, a bipartisan group of legislators in Congress took the first step toward developing a new formula and modernizing the Voting Rights Act: they introduced the Voting Rights Amendment Act of 2014, which contains a set of voting protections that are flexible, forward-looking, and written to capture recent discrimination and stop discriminatory changes before elections take place.
-These include a rolling preclearance formula that will cover jurisdictions with recent, egregious voting records, requiring voting changes be preapproved; an expanded judicial bail-in provision; an enhanced ability for plaintiffs to obtain preliminary injunctive relief for some voting changes; and requirements for jurisdictions to provide public notice of proposed voting changes.
+In January 2014, a bipartisan group of legislators in Congress took the first step toward developing a new formula and modernizing the Voting Rights Act: They introduced the Voting Rights Amendment Act of 2014, which contains a set of voting protections that are flexible, forward-looking, and written to capture recent discrimination and stop discriminatory changes to voting laws before elections take place.
+These include a rolling preclearance formula covering jurisdictions with recent egregious voting records that requires voting changes in those places to be preapproved, an expanded judicial bail-in provision, an enhanced ability for plaintiffs to obtain preliminary injunctive relief for some voting changes, and requirements for jurisdictions to provide public notice of proposed voting changes.

 - LetterJuly 1, 2015